No time to read all the reviews? I made a list of the best foot massagers ranked by quality.

 The first time I ever used the foot and calf massager, I was expecting to be fully disappointed.
 It seemed like an overpriced vibrating box that used huge terms such as "robotic massage technology" and promised the feeling of walking on clouds....
 Yeah right.
 Good luck.

 So you can understand that the first time I ever tried it and received a calf massage I was blown away by how amazing it feels.
 It is by far one of the most pleasurable massages EVER.
-The machine that gave me such great love was the iJoy massager, which is slightly expensive, but with reason.
+The machine that gave me such great love was the Belmint Shiatsu massager, which is just the right price.
 Unfortunately, it did not perform the same types of miracles with my feet.
 The feet part of the motorized foot massager usually tends to be average.

 - Best overall feeling, especially for the calfs

 - Other people always want to try it